lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

 Class presidents serve on the ward youth council (see 11.3.4.4).
 Class presidencies also have the following responsibilities:

-  * Lead the class’s efforts to participate in the work of salvation and exaltation (see chapter 1).
+  * Lead the class’s efforts to participate in God’s work of salvation and exaltation (see chapter 1).

   * Get to know and serve each young woman, including those who do not attend class meetings.
 Be aware of their needs and circumstances.